 This will enable the colourist to check that everything is looking as it should when setting up the project in Resolve.

-It is important that the colourist has access to the source footage from which to work with.
+It is important that the colourist has access to a fully conformed timeline.
 Best practice is to media manage down the timeline so that the only footage the colourist receives, is that which is required to perform the actual work with the XML.

 3. Tech Spec and deliverables

 The colourist will need to know this in order to set up the correct colour space and use the correct LUTs when and if needed.